guillermoamaral/Webside/README.md

-# Bee-client
+# Smalltalk Web IDE
-Bee IDE implemented using ReactJS and Material-UI
+Smalltalk IDE implemented using ReactJS and Material-UI